atlas-doc/doc/atlas-api-documentation/api-reference/ryanair-integration/uat-submission-guide.md

 Please download the UAT template below, follow the steps, fill in the test results and submit the test results on ATRIP via the "Requests" section.

-> [Atlas UAT Test Shopping & Ticketing Services Only Template.xlsx](../../../.gitbook/assets/Atlas RyanAir (FR) UAT Test Shopping & Ticketing Services Only Template.xlsx)
+> [Atlas RyanAir (FR) UAT Test Shopping & Ticketing Services Only Template.xlsx](../../../.gitbook/assets/Atlas RyanAir (FR) UAT Test Shopping & Ticketing Services Only Template.xlsx)

 {% hint style="info" %}
 Please right click on the above link and click "Open link in new window".
 The file will start downloading.